 Matalon empire reigns supreme

-Up to the mid-1990s, between WIHCON and ICD and its subsidiaries, the Matalons were still the largest housing developer in Jamaica; the second largest distributor of food and a main distributor of hardware, pharmaceuticals and other consumer products; and a major provider of insurance, investment management and financial products and services.
+Up to the mid-1990s, between WIHCON and ICD and its subsidiaries, the Matalons were still the most significant housing developer in Jamaica; the second-largest distributor of food and the leading distributor of hardware, pharmaceuticals and other consumer products; and a chief provider of insurance, investment management and financial products and services.

-In 1995 Mechala Investments became the umbrella for all the former ICD subsidiaries and WIHCON plus Prime Life Assurance (later became Victoria Mutual Pensions Management Limited).
-ICD was reorganized into a Development and Construction Division, a Manufacturing and Trading Division, and a Financial Services Division.
-The restructuring was initially conceptualized by Mayer and his son, Joseph M., with Mayer as chairman and Joseph M. as Chief Operating Officer.
+In 1995 Mechala Investments became the umbrella for all the former ICD subsidiaries and WIHCON, plus Prime Life Assurance (later became Victoria Mutual Pensions Management Limited).
+ICD was reorganised into a Development and Construction Division, a Manufacturing and Trading Division, and a Financial Services Division.
+The restructuring was initially conceptualised by Mayer and his son, Joseph M., with Mayer as chairman and Joseph M. as Chief Operating Officer.

-In the 1980s, as WIHCON had fewer large scale housing projects in Jamaica, Moses and Owen embarked on mass housing projects in Trinidad, where they built eighteen thousand homes, and in St. Lucia, where they dredged swamps and reclaimed dozens of acres of land that were later essential to the growing tourism sector.
-St. Lucia’s main seaports, its marina, and a causeway linking the mainland to an old colonial fort were envisioned and created largely by Moses Matalon.
+In the 1980s, as WIHCON had fewer large-scale housing projects in Jamaica, Moses and Owen embarked on mass-housing projects in Trinidad, where they built 18,000 homes.
+While in St. Lucia, they dredged swamps and reclaimed dozens of acres of land that were later essential to the growing tourism sector.
+The duo also envisioned and created St. Lucia’s main seaports, (remove “its”) marina, and a causeway linking the mainland to an old colonial fort.
+Moses Matalon took the lead on these projects.

 Similar projects followed in St. Kitts, after which Moses and Owen went to the Cayman Islands and embarked on the Safe Haven project, a massive golf course development.